anabrid/lucidac-firmware/README.md

 Install the teensy flashing utility `teensy-loader-cli` and the udev rules from https://www.pjrc.com/teensy/00-teensy.rules to allow flashing the firmware image without prior building at your computer.
+If you have the platformio teensy package installed, you can also find the flashing utility in `$HOME/.platformio/packages/tool-teensy/teensy_loader_cli`.

 Connect your hybrid controller via the USB port to your computer and press the small flash button on the teensy board.

 Execute `teensy_loader_cli --mcu=TEENSY41 firmware.hex` to flash your hybrid controller.

 ### Find the hybrid controller in the network